-Current law requires a court to direct the distribution of the proceeds from a forfeiture in the following priority: the clerk of the court to cover statutory fees; claims by people whose interests in the property are preserved (known as "innocent persons"); and claims by the Board of Trustees of the Internal Improvement Trust Fund.
-Remaining funds are split between four government funds.
+Current law requires a court to direct the distribution of the proceeds from a forfeiture in the following priority: the clerk of the court to cover statutory fees; claims by people whose interests in the property are preserved (known as "innocent persons"); and claims by the Board of Trustees of the Internal Improvement Trust Fund.8 Remaining funds are split between 4 government funds.
 However, current law does not authorize restitution to the victims of RICO Act violations.

 The bill amends s.
 895.09(1), F.S., to require a court to direct the distribution of the proceeds from a forfeiture to claims for restitution for victims of the racketeering activity after the proceeds have been distributed to the clerk, innocent persons, and claims of the Board of Trustees.
-If the forfeiture action was brought by the Department of Legal Affairs, the restitution must be distributed through the Legal Affairs Revolving Trust Fund; otherwise, the restitution will be distributed by the clerk of the court.
+If the forfeiture action

-&lt;sup>7 Section 895.06(2), F.S.
+7 Section 895.06, F.S.

-&lt;sup>8 Section 859.09(1), F.S.
-STORAGE NAME: h7059.JDC
+8 Section 859.09(1), F.S.